 There are two requirements here: (1) a total of 12 months of participation in one or more DBT consultation teams; and (2) current participation on a DBT Team.
 You will need the clinic name, # of members, dates of participation, frequency of meetings, Team Leader’s name, phone number and email address for all consultation teams that fulfill these participation requirements.

 You will be required to attest to having done the following three things: (1) read the Skills Training Manual for Treating Borderline Personality Disorder by Marsha Linehan (May 21, 1993), (2) done all the homework assignments in the manual and (3) taught or participated as a student in all modules of skills training OR taught all DBT skills within individual therapy and coached clients in the application of the skills.
 Test questions will also be based on the skills as presented in this book.

 Based on the treatment manual - Cognitive-Behavioral Treatment of Borderline Personality Disorder by Marsha Linehan (May 14, 1993)

 A letter of recommendation as to your character and competency as a DBT practitioner will be required from your Team Leader.
 If you are a Team Leader, you will need a letter from a licensed mental health practitioner who can attest to your character and competency as a DBT practitioner also.

 Work Product Demonstration

-There are links to suggestions on the website for possible equipment and software that makes videotaping inexpensive to do.
-We’ve also provided a sample consent form that is HIPPAA compliant for your use.
+There are links to suggestions on the website for possible equipment and software that makes video recording inexpensive to do.
+We’ve also provided a sample consent form for your use.
 See Helpful Resources for both suggestions.